Aiman Hakim Ridza: Personal life

 In February 2014, Aiman revealed that he had been in a relationship with actress and model Nur Fathia over the past year.
 However, their relationship was ended in December 2015.
 He chose to remain silent and refused to give any statements regarding their breakup.

 In December 2018, Aiman and Zahirah MacWilson hinted on their Instagram account that they were in a relationship.
 On 8 June 2019, Aiman announced on his Instagram account that he and Zahirah were engaged.

 Aiman and his now wife, Zahirah MacWilson, were married on 20 February 2020.
 They announced on their Instagram account that they had already gotten married, and posted their solemnization photos.

 On 8 January 2021, Aiman and Zahirah posted on their Instagram account that they had welcomed a baby boy on 5 January 2021 at 2.26pm in Perth, Australia.

 On 5 March 2021, Aiman and Zahirah revealed their son name, Isaac Raees, for the first time on their Instagram account.

+On 31 May 2024, Aiman and Zahirah welcomed their second child, Inara Raisa.